This recipe was originally published on September 23rd, 2014.

 So it’s probably no secret that I absolutely adore tofu.
 You’ll find a ton of tofu recipes on the blog to prove it!
 But as much as I love tofu, it’s about time that I get some more legume & bean based recipes on here. posted this dish on Tumblr and Instagram a few weeks ago and it seems like a lot of you wanted the recipe!
 Well, this one’s for you guys!
 Every time I make this dish I’m just floored by how really simple ingredients can come together to create something that is so out-of-this-world delicious.

-At the base of this recipe are some classic vegan staples, lentils and chickpeas, accompanied by rich coconut cream, flavourful spices, and a good dose of heat courtesy of jalapeños, chile garlic sauce, and chili powder.
+At the base of this recipe are some classic vegan staples, lentils and chickpeas, accompanied by rich coconut milk, flavourful spices, and a good dose of heat courtesy of jalapeños, chile garlic sauce, and chili powder.
 Just serve that over a bed of steamed veggies and brown rice for satisfying, nutrient rich dinner.

 I swear, every time I make lentils for anything I always think about how much I love lentils and how I cannot believe how good they taste…